Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 To use it we have two major tools:

 - [Vue CLI 3](https://cli.vuejs.org/) _the Standard Tooling for Vue.js Development_
-  The official solution to setup quickly a vue application.
+  The official solution to quickly setup a Vue application.
 - [Nuxt](https://nuxtjs.org/) _Universal Vue.js Applications_
   Yeah, we will talk about that.

-But how Nuxt differs from a Standard Vue Application?
+But how dœs Nuxt differ from a Standard Vue Application?

 **`[TL;DR]`**